vishal-git21/vishal-git21/README.md

 # 🎮 ⚽ About Me
 👋 Hey there!
-I’m Vishal Ravishankar, a dedicated Computer Science undergrad from PES University.
+I’m Vishal Ravishankar, a Computer Science undergrad from PES University.
 I’m passionate about technology and love diving into new challenges! 🚀💡

 Currently: Diving deeper into machine learning frameworks and starting to explore Scala for big data processing 🔄.